nhsengland/it-standards/README.md

 Non-direct contributors should create a fork of this repository, make changes and submit a PR.

 Minor changes will be reviewed by the main owners of this repository.
-Major changes to standards will be reviewed initially by the NHS England and NHS Improvement joint Architecture Review Board.
+Major changes to standards will be reviewed initially by the NHS England joint Technical Design Authority.
 Detailed reviews and further discussions may then be allocated to subject matter experts as required.

 ## Formatting and Structure